create3000/x_ite/docs/_posts/components/X_ITE/EmissiveStrengthMaterialExtension.md

 ## Overview

-EmissiveStrengthMaterialExtension is an extension for [PhysicalMaterial](../../shape/physicalmaterial/) node and [SpecularGlossinessMaterial](../specularglossinessmaterial/) node.
+EmissiveStrengthMaterialExtension is an extension for the [PhysicalMaterial](../../shape/physicalmaterial/) and [SpecularGlossinessMaterial](../specularglossinessmaterial/) nodes.

 The EmissiveStrengthMaterialExtension node belongs to the **X_ITE** component and requires at least level **1,** its default container field is *extensions.* It is available from X3D version 4.0 or higher.